jgoodz/Aion-AVM-Starter-Guide/README.md

 ```

-Response is in Hex format, try to convert with online tool:
+For older Maven versions: if response is in Hex format, try to convert with online tool:
 (remove the first 4 digits after the x)

 http://string-functions.com/hex-string.aspx